 The diffusion and drift of charged particles across highly turbulent magnetic fields are key issues in describing the transport of cosmic rays in different astrophysical environments, e.g. the interplanetary, interstellar and intergalactic media, as well as the efficiency of Fermi acceleration processes at cosmic ray sources.
-In particular, it has been shown that the inclusion of drift effects in the transport equation leads naturally to an explanation for the knee, for the second knee and for the observed behaviour of the composition and anisotropies between the knee and the ankle [1]-[4].
-However, the accuracy of the investigations performed so far is limited by the lack of conclusive results concerning the behaviour of the diffusion tensor under highly turbulent conditions as a function of the particle energy and the relevant magnetic field parameters.
+In particular, it has been shown that the inclusion of drift effects in the transport equation leads naturally to an explanation for the knee, for the second knee and for the observed behavior of the composition and anisotropies between the knee and the ankle [1, 2, 3, 4].
+However, the accuracy of the investigations performed so far are limited by the lack of conclusive results concerning the behavior of the diffusion tensor under highly turbulent conditions as a function of the particle energy and the relevant magnetic field parameters.
 In particular, the magnetic fields in the Galaxy are highly turbulent because the mean random field is of the order of the mean regular field.
 Moreover, since there are reversals in the orientation of the regular field, this implies the existence of regions with negligible regular fields in which the turbulence prevails.

-Perturbative studies for low turbulence have been developed for a long time [5]-[7], but these analytic methods cease to be applicable for high turbulence levels, and only recently have the parallel and transverse diffusion coefficients been calculated numerically for regimes with high turbulence [8, 9].
+Perturbative studies for low turbulence have been developed since long ago [5, 6, 7], but these analytic methods cease to be applicable for high turbulence levels, and only recently the parallel and transverse diffusion coefficients were calculated numerically for regimes with high turbulence [8, 9].
 The aim of this work is to provide a thorough and more systematic calculation of these coefficients, and to parametrize the results in order to make them useful in a variety of different kinds of applications.
 Moreover, we present here also a numerical evaluation of the Hall diffusion coefficient that is responsible for the drift effects, which so far has never been evaluated quantitatively under highly turbulent conditions.
 It should also be remarked that, while in [8, 9] only the Kolmogorov spectrum of fluctuations in the random magnetic field was considered, in this work other types of turbulence are studied as well (namely, the Kraichnan and Bykov-Toptygin turbulence spectra, which bracket a wide range of possible turbulence spectra).

-A relativistic particle of charge Ze propagating in a uniform regular magnetic field B0 describes a helical path characterized by a pitch angle $\theta$ and a Larmor radius given by
+A relativistic particle of charge Ze propagating in an uniform regular magnetic field $\mathbf{B_0}$ describes a helical path characterized by a pitch angle θ and a Larmor radius given by

-$$r{\rm L} \equiv \frac{pc}{ZeB_0} \simeq \frac{E/Z}{10^{15} \text{ eV}} \left(\frac{B_0}{\mu \text{G}}\right)^{-1} \text{pc.}$$ (1)
+$$r_L \equiv \frac{pc}{ZeB_0} \simeq \frac{E/Z}{10^{15} \text{ eV}} \left(\frac{B_0}{\mu G}\right)^{-1} \text{ pc} .$$ (1)

-The component of the velocity parallel to $\mathbf{B}0$ is $v{\parallel} = c \cos \theta$ , while the radius of the helical trajectory is $r{\rm L} \sin \theta$ .
-In the presence of a random magnetic field $\mathbf{B}{\mathbf{r}}$ with a maximum scale of turbulence $L{\rm max}$ , the particles scatter off the magnetic irregularities and change their pitch angle, but not their velocity.
-The pitch angle scattering proceeds mainly in resonance (i.e., the scattering is dominated by the inhomogeneities with scales of the order of $r{\rm L}$ ), and hence it is an effective mechanism of isotropization as long as $r{\rm L} < L{\rm max}$ .
-For instance, for the galactic magnetic field, with strength $B_0 \simeq$ a few $\mu$ G and maximum scale of turbulence $L{\rm max} \simeq 100$ pc, the pitch angle scattering leads to a diffusive regime for protons with energies up to a few $10^{17}$ eV.
+The component of the velocity parallel to $\mathbf{B_0}$ is $v{\parallel} = c \cos \theta$, while the radius of the helical trajectory is $r_L \sin \theta$.
+In the presence of a random magnetic field $\mathbf{B_r}$ with a maximum scale of turbulence L{max} , the particles scatter off the magnetic irregularities and change their pitch angle, but not their velocity.
+The pitch angle scattering proceeds mainly in resonance (i.e., the scattering is dominated by the inhomogeneities with scales of the order of r_L), and hence it is an effective mechanism of isotropization as long as $r_L < L{max}$.
+For instance, for the galactic magnetic field, with strength $B_0 \simeq$ few μ G and maximum scale of turbulence $L{max} \simeq 100$ pc, the pitch angle scattering leads to a diffusive regime for protons with energies up to few 10^{17} eV.

-In general, the diffusion tensor $D{ij}$ can be written as
+In general, the diffusion tensor D{ij} can be written as